You are currently viewing PMS subsidy removal: Assessing the Impact on Construction Costs

 Building Materials and Increase in Prices:

-One immediate effect of the removal of the PMS subsidy is likely to be an increase in the prices of building materials.
-As a result, suppliers and manufacturers will pass on these increased transportation costs to consumers, leading to a surge in building materials prices.
 Home builders and contractors in Nigeria, will need to reassess their budgets and account for these price hikes to ensure the feasibility of their projects.

 Government Policy and Home Buyers:

-The removal of the PMS subsidy also has implications for home buyers in Nigeria.
-As building materials prices increase, the overall cost of construction will rise, potentially making homes less affordable for prospective buyers.
-Government policies and incentives will play a crucial role in mitigating this impact.
 The government must consider measures such as providing tax breaks or subsidies for home buyers to offset the increased construction costs and ensure affordable housing remains within reach for the population.

 Impact on the Real Estate Market: